kdlong/HitsAndTracksPlotter/README.md

 # Running

-Two options are available : run an interactive dashboard (mode = interactive) or run with specific conditions and save event display in html format for a particular event (mode = output)
+Two options are available : run an interactive dashboard (mode = interactive) or run on a particular event and save an event display in .html format (mode = output)

 ### Interactive dashboard
 Launch the server with